sbu-fsl/Metis/fs-state/README-swarm.md

 2. Make sure you have the latest `swarm-mcfs` and `fsl-spin` installed.

-3. Under this directory, run `swarm-mcfs -c4 -f demo.pml`. `-c4` means using 4
+3. Under this directory, run `swarm-mcfs -c4 -f mcfs-main.pml`. `-c4` means using 4
    CPU cores, and `-f model.pml` specifies the Promela model.
 It is also recommended to run this under Screen or tmux.